-A dog show exhibitor's dream - the Flashy Miss Brit received the AKC First of Breed award (First Eurasier ever recognized in Conformation.)
-She easily achieved her titles in three venues, and he has won nearly a dozen Best In Shows!
+This girl is a dog show exhibitor's dream!
+The Flashy Miss Brit received the AKC First of Breed award (First Eurasier ever recognized in Conformation.)
+She easily achieved her titles in three venues, and has won over a dozen Best In Shows!
 And at over 9 years old, she's still killing it in the ring!

-With limited showing, Chena has racked up a Best in Show (AKC Open,) Best Pup in Show (UKC) and is pointed in both CKC and AKC FSS.
+With limited showing, Chena racked up a Best in Show (AKC Open,) Best Pup in Show (UKC) and is pointed in both CKC and AKC FSS.
 After taking time off for her first litter and the pandemic, she returned to the ring and racked up yet another UKC Best In Show on her third weekend back out!

 Even-tempered and good-natured, Eurasiers are a joy to live with.
 They are highly devoted family dogs who require and thrive on very close contact with their family.
 They do not demand constant interaction, but they do desire to be in close proximity to the daily activities of their family.
 Eurasiers must live in the household (not in the backyard or kennel) in order to fully develop and nurture the most desired character traits inherent in the breed.